londogard/londogard/posts/2024-12-17-pixi-real-usage/index.md

 #### How to run in 'inline script' in Pixi
 Simply call `pixi exec uv run a.py`.
 See the [docs (cli/#exec)](https://pixi.sh/latest/reference/cli/#exec) where you're able to also run shell-scripts with a [shebang](https://pixi.sh/latest/advanced/shebang/).

+A bonus of `exec` is that if you instead use the "pixi-native" `--scope` it supports conda too.

 **Edit:** Added this callout 2025-03-07.
 :::